graphile/worker/README.md

 To test performance you can run `yarn perfTest`.
-This reveals that on a 2011 iMac running both the worker and the database (and a bunch of other stuff) starting the command, checking for jobs, and exiting takes about 0.32s and running 20000 trivial queued jobs across a single worker pool of size 1 takes 35.10s (~570 jobs per second).
-Latencies are also measured - from before the call to queue the job is fired until when the job is actually executed.
-These latencies ranged from 3ms to 147ms with an average of 75.6ms.
+This reveals that on a 2011 iMac running both the worker and the database (and a bunch of other stuff) starting the command, checking for jobs, and exiting takes about 0.40s and running 20,000 [trivial](perfTest/tasks/log_if_999.js) queued jobs across a single worker pool of size 1 takes 27.35s (~731 jobs per second).
+Latencies are also measured, from before the call to queue the job is fired until when the job is actually executed.
+These latencies ranged from 3ms to 120ms with an average of 71.6ms.

 ## Creating task executors